01-edu/public/subjects/devops/cloud-design/README.md

 - Your documentation in the `README.md` file.
 - Source code for the microservices and any scripts used for deployment.
-- Configuration files for your IaC, containerization, and orchestration tools.
+- Configuration files for your Infrastructure as Code (IaC), containerization, and orchestration tools.